 Part of what we learn (oh so subtly) in the me/not-me task is that me=good while not-me=dubious (and probably bad).
 We also decide how we want to approach not-me.
 People who are more inclined to accept Other (not-me) as positive tend toward political liberalism.
 Those who are more sceptical of the goodness of not-me tend toward political conservatism. (as an older joke goes, there are two kinds of people in the world.
 The ones who see a sabre toothed tiger and run away, and those who say “here kitty kitty.”)
 These and the numerous variations thereof are all understandable human responses to what is outside the self.

 Sometimes of course, the me/not-me task shows up in political fights.
 “Our” side is sweetness, light, and good while “they/Those People” are all horrible creatures and possibly even “the Evil Empire” of Ultimate Darkness.

 This can get show up in sports rivalries too where our team is glorious good and theirs is eeeeevil.
-The one notable exeption to this is the infamous New Dork Wankees who are clearly what Jesus intended when in a (New England) variant manuscript, the passage reads “George Steinbrenner has done this.”
+The one notable exeption to this is the infamous New Dork Wankees who are, in a (New England) variant manuscript, clearly intended as the enemy figure because the passage reads “George Steinbrenner has done this.”